VileGoo/Health-Containers/README.md

 **Installation:**

-*Download the .zip and extract the contents into the 'mods' folder of your Noita game files*
+*Download the .zip from the link above and extract the contents into the 'mods' folder of your Noita game files*

 **Config:**
 * **HealAmount = 10** -- How much the player is healed.